EasonJackson/PersonalWeb/README.md

-This is my personal website.
+## This is my personal website.

+---
+Hi there, welcome to my site!

+My name is Yi, also can call me Eason.

-I study for full-stack web development, and I use js/html/css + bootstrap to build up the website as my e-resume.
+I study for full-stack web development, and I use Javascript/HTML/CSS with Bootstrap to build up the website as my e-resume.
+Here within the site I tried to wrap up some ideas of the project I have participated or accomplished.

+I love coding, for the time being have several years experience in Java, Python, C/C++, Matlab and some other computer languages development.

+I enjoy the new challenges also from data science, machine learning and artificial intelligence.
+These are really awesome inspirations that how tech can change our world.

+I am always looking forward to learn new skills, meet with new people, and make great things happen.

 Hope you will like it!

+---

+## Author
-Yi @ 2018
+EasonJackson @ 2018